-As someone who owns, runs or manage a (big or small) business, the goal every now and then usually revolves around be to reach as many people as possible, attract new customers (while servicing the old ones), outdo competitors, make more profit etc. To achieve this, a lot of effort has to be put into getting the business or brand in the eyes (and heart) of as many people as possible.
+As someone who owns, runs or manages a (big or small) business, the goal every now and then usually revolves around reaching as many people as possible, attracting new customers (while servicing the old ones), outdo competitors, make more profit, etc. Email marketing is a great way discover new leads and nurture existing ones.

 This is why over the past 10 years, the adoption of digital marketing particularly via Social Media has been snowballing.
-However, E-mail is one aspect of digital marketing some businesses fail to pay attention to.
+However, Email is one aspect of digital marketing some businesses fail to pay attention to.
 Or worse: put less energy into.

-Be guided, e-mail marketing entails more than just sending commercial messages to a selected group of people or targeted customers, but before we delve deeper, let’s talk about the types of mails in e-mail marketing.
+Be guided, e-mail marketing entails more than just sending commercial messages to a selected group of people or targeted customers, but before we delve deeper, let’s talk about the types of mails in email marketing.

-Type of E-Mails
+Type of EMails

-While business owners & customers send and receive marketing e-mails, they are actually of different types;
+While business owners & customers send and receive marketing emails, they are actually of different types;

 These are the types of mails you receive you make an action on a website.
 These types of mails are usually automated.
 For example, the “Welcome to XXXX, Mr. You” message you receive in your mailbox when you sign up on a new platform is a Transactional email.

 Basically tells your subscribers or prospects things about your business operations/activities.
 Early closure, holiday or maintenance plans, events, or change/update of terms and conditions are examples of operational emails.

+These are the types of emails that are used for email marketing.
 Monthly / Weekly/ Daily newsletters, promotions, reports, deals, recommendations, coupons etc are examples of marketing emails.
 Marketing emails are specifically sent to users who specifically requested /opted-in for the information.

 Identifying Campaign Goal

 Just like every journey, there should be a destination, a place you wish to be, and something you wish to achieve.
 Same goes for an email marketing campaign; a successful campaign.

 Your business needs to grow – that’s an established fact.
 But what does your business need to grow?
 How does it need to grow?
 Who are your targets?
 New customers?
 More sales?
 Engage existing customers more?

 Create Effective Optins

 For the best results, it is recommended that you embedded optins in multiple positions on your website.
 But be careful though, you don’t want to vex off visitors / prospective customers.

-Choosing Email Marketing Provider
+Choosing Email Marketing Services Provider

 There are quite a number of platforms that offer email marketing service out there, as well as help manage and run your campaign.
-MailChimp, Get Response, ActiveCampaign, Zoho Campaigns are good examples.
+MailChimp, GetResponse, ActiveCampaign, Constant Contact, Zoho Campaigns are good examples of email marketing services.